rust-lang/cargo/src/doc/src/reference/config.md

 possibly check it into version control.
 You can also specify personal defaults with a configuration file in your home directory.

+Alternatively, if the `CARGO_CONFIG_PATH` environment variable is set, it is used as a `:`-delimited path of directories.
+Each of these directories is used in the order they appear in `CARGO_CONFIG_PATH`.
+For example the path `CARGO_CONFIG_PATH=.:..:/projects/common:/home/me` will search in:

+* `./.cargo/config`
+* `../.cargo/config`
+* `/projects/common/.cargo/config`
+* `/home/me/.cargo/config`

+No other directories are searched, including `CARGO_HOME`.

 If a key is specified in multiple config files, the values will get merged together.
-Numbers, strings, and booleans will use the value in the deeper config directory taking precedence over ancestor directories, where the home directory is the lowest priority.
+Numbers, strings, and booleans will use the value in the first resolved config file - when using heirarchical search, the deeper config directory taking precedence over ancestor directories, where the home directory is the lowest priority, and the earlier directory in `CARGO_CONFIG_PATH` when it is used.
 Arrays will be joined together.

 > **Note:** Cargo also reads config files without the `.toml` extension, such as
 > `.cargo/config`.
 Support for the `.toml` extension was added in version 1.39